kckishan/kckishan.github.io/content/home/talks.md

 +++
 # Recent and Upcoming Talks widget.
-widget = "talks"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "talks"  # Do not modify this line! active = false  # Activate this widget? true/false

 title = "Talks"
 subtitle = ""

 # Order that this section will appear in.
-weight = 12
+weight = 13

 # Number of talks to list.
 count = 10